tfwillems/HipSTR/README.md

 In our opinion, all of these factors make **HipSTR** the most reliable tool for genotyping STRs from **Illumina** sequencing data.

 ## Installation
-HipSTR requires a standard c++ compiler and [CMake](http://www.cmake.org/download/).
+HipSTR requires a standard c++ compiler.
 To obtain HipSTR, use:

     git clone https://github.com/HipSTR-Tool/HipSTR